iCHAIT/Python-Scripts/README.md

 ## <a name="mirror"></a>OS X Mirror

 A python script to create the Mirror of the hard disk for the OS X operating system.
 The script creates a 0 byte directory structure for the entire hard disk.

-## <a name="hat"></a>The Sorting Hat

-A python script to sort any directory on your linux system on the basis of its type i.e all your music moves to a sub directory MP3, all your pdf files move to a folder PDF and so on.

 ## <a name="calculator"></a>agecalulator